JosueFernandes7/try-avoider/README.md

-# tryless-wrap
+# Try-avoider

-tryless-wrap is a lightweight TypeScript library designed to simplify error handling in both synchronous and asynchronous functions, eliminating the need for repetitive `try-catch` blocks.
+try-avoider is a lightweight TypeScript library designed to simplify error handling in both synchronous and asynchronous functions, eliminating the need for repetitive `try-catch` blocks.

 ## Features